cirrax/puppet-postfix/README.md

       mydestination:
         deactivate: true

-Pervices are hash merged in hiera.
+Services are hash merged in hiera.

 #### To set services in master.cf file use: